-- As required by the 2013 legislation establishing the SEP immediately began development of a system to mitigate authorized adverse impacts (disturbances) to sagebrush ecosystems in the State. - After a year of robust engagement with stakeholders and scientific community, the Council unanimously adopted the Conservation Credit System as the mitigation program in December 2014. - A primary goal expressed by all stakeholders was to develop a system that, based on best available science, could be used consistently to both quantify authorized adverse impacts to Greater Sage-grouse habitat (debits) and quantify the value of preservation and restoration projects (credits).
+- As required by the 2013 legislation establishing the SEP, immediately began development of a system to mitigate authorized adverse impacts (disturbances) to sagebrush ecosystems in the State. - After a year of robust engagement with stakeholders and scientific community, the Council unanimously adopted the Conservation Credit System as the mitigation program in December 2014. - A primary goal expressed by all stakeholders was to develop a system that, based on best available science, could be used consistently to both quantify authorized adverse impacts to Greater Sage-grouse habitat (debits) and quantify the value of preservation and restoration projects (credits).
 To achieve this goal, the Habitat Quantification Tool (HQT) was developed and consequently approved by the Council. - The 2015 Legislature appropriated funds to be used for grants to "kick start" credit projects.
 Funding was awarded initially in 2016 and, in addition, several landowners began credit projects on their own without any state funding. - The transfer of credits began in 2017.
-However, transfers stalled upon the issuance of Instructional Memorandum (IM) by the Department of Interior in (insert month/year) directing that the Bureau of Land Management (BLM) could only require mitigation on federal lands if there was a state regulation requiring it. - Because the vast majority of disturbances occur on lands managed by the BLM, Nevada became more at risk of having the Greater Sage-grouse listed as threatened or endangered species due to lack of regulatory mechanisms to mitigate disturbances. - In answer, the Sagebrush Ecosystem Council immediately began work on a regulation requiring mitigation on public lands.
-A permanent regulation was passed in 2019. - A combination of continuous program engagement and the adoption of the regulation has resulted in a significant increase in credit project development and CCS mitigation transactions. - Nevada began development of the mitigation program after many other western states with Sage-grouse habitat had begun development of their systems.
-Nevada is considered a regional leader in the implementation of a conservation credit system or habitat exchange, being one of the first to have finalized several transactions.
+However, transfers stalled upon the issuance of Instructional Memorandum (IM 2019-018) by the Department of Interior directing that the Bureau of Land Management (BLM) could only require mitigation on federal lands if there was a state regulation requiring it. - Because the vast majority of disturbances occur on lands managed by the BLM, Nevada became more at risk of having the Greater Sage-grouse listed as threatened or endangered species due to lack of regulatory mechanisms to mitigate disturbances. - In answer, the Sagebrush Ecosystem Council immediately began work on a regulation requiring mitigation on public lands.
+A permanent regulation was passed in 2019. - A combination of continuous program engagement and the adoption of the regulation has resulted in a significant increase in credit project development and CCS mitigation transactions. - Nevada is now considered a regional leader in the implementation of a conservation credit system or habitat exchange, being one of the first to have finalized several transactions.